 I have had a Concealed Firearm Permit for many years and have been endorsed by the NRA.

 As we experience one of the worst droughts in Utah's history I was glad to support several important water bills during the 2022 General Session including; HB282 - Water Wise Landscaping Amendments, HB410 - Great Salt Lake Watershed Enhancement, and HB33 - Instream Water Flow Amendments.

-Taxes and Reform
+Taxes and Other Fees

-Caucus vs, Signatures
+Caucus Convention vs Signatures